-- GEA (Lead) with Restore Africa: Overall coordination and decision maker for the design and implementation of this effort. - Specific Anchors and roles will vary by project.
-In Uganda, there will be an advisory design team comprising the Department of Community Psychology, Makerere University; StrongMinds, Uganda; RARE Center for Behavior Change and the Environment; Dimitra Clubs- FAO; and Inner Development Goals (IDG) Uganda Hub, reflecting range of expertise across full range of potential care and change interventions.
-Restore Africa partners also have capabilities to host Anchor roles.
-Billion Minds Project: Overall facilitation and alignment to Roadmap objectives.
+- GEA (Lead) with Restore Africa/Uganda: Overall coordination and decision maker for the design and implementation of this effort - Specific Anchors and roles will vary by project.
+In Uganda, there will be an advisory design team comprising the Department of Community Psychology, Makerere University; StrongMinds, Uganda; RARE Center for Behavior Change and the Environment; i4policy.org; Dimitra Clubs- FAO; and Inner Development Goals (IDG) Uganda Hub, reflecting range of expertise across full range of potential care and change interventions.
+Restore Africa partners also have capabilities to potentially host Anchor roles.